 Cast iron pipes have been used for centuries as sewer lines due to their durability.
-They’re still used in many regions where local building codes allow them.
-Check with your local plumbing company in Sydney to learn more.
+They’re still used in many regions in Sydney plumbing jobs where local building codes allow them.

 Black pipes are also used in several household constructions.
 The most commonly used black pipes are the ABS sewer pipes and black coated steel gas pipes.